Dairy Alternative

 Health Benefits

-- Lower in saturated fat compared to whole dairy milk (except coconut milk)
+- Lower saturated fat content compared to whole dairy milk

 Buying Guide